This guide describes the programs and services offered to individuals coping with a loss of independence caused primarily by ageing or an illness.

 Administered by the Régie de l’assurance maladie du Québec (RAMQ)

-The government requires a financial contribution from adults entrusted to an intermediate resource (e.g., a supervised apartment) to pay for their accomodation.
+The government requires a financial contribution from adults entrusted to an intermediate resource (e.g., a supervised apartment) to pay the expenses related to their room and board.

 Individuals may apply for a review if they disagree with the contribution amount established by the RAMQ.

-Financial contribution payable by an adult lodged in a healthcare facility This hyperlink will open in a new window.
+Financial contribution payable by an adult lodged in a health and social services facility

 Administered by the Régie de l’assurance maladie du Québec (RAMQ)

 A financial contribution is payable by individuals lodged in a Québec healthcare facility.
-This contribution is used by the government to pay a portion of the products and services received.
+This contribution is used by the government to pay the expenses related to their room and board.

 Individuals may apply for a reduction of their contribution if they consider that they are unable to pay the amount established by the RAMQ.